RHIT-CSSE/csse332/notes/session23/index.md

   4. Mutual Exclusion: No sharing of resources can happen between the threads.

 - Once all four conditions are satisfied, then we have a deadlock!

-# Resource Allocation Graphs

-- One way to represent the circular wait condition is using a Resource Allocation Graph (RAG)
-- If the RAG has a cycle, then __there is a possibility__ of a deadlock.

 # Cigarette Smokers Problem